MjxSjx/Portfolio/Case Study 1 - bike-share analysis/SQL Results/README.md

-Per stakeholder request, I utilized SQL while showing my work and answered every and all possible question using data-driven decisions-making.
+Per stakeholder request, I utilized SQL while showing my work and answered every possible question using data-driven decision-making.
 * Individual Statistical Details: A collection of simpler facts about the data.